 When it comes to gifts that come wrapped in packages or placed into vases, skip the excess packaging and look for organic, sustainable options.

-Roses and flowers abound in February, but most U.S. bouquets are shipped from far away places like Ecuador and China, according to Local Harvest.
+Roses and flowers abound in February, but most US bouquets are shipped from far away places such as Ecuador and China, according to Local Harvest.
 All of that shipping has a large environmental impact.
 Emissions from the global shipping industry make up 3 percent of the world’s total greenhouse gas emissions.
 In addition, many large, industrial flower farms tend to use pesticides exposing both farmers and the environment to excess toxins.

 Just as you might be more conscious about your food choices, get to know how your flowers are farmed, and choose organic and local whenever possible.
-Even if you are ordering online, look for greener options such as FTD’s Go Green Living Collection or check out The Bouqs—an online company that delivers fresh flowers direct from sustainable farms.
+Even if you are ordering online, look for greener options to sustainably buy flowers online, such as The Bouqs—an online company that delivers fresh flowers direct from sustainable farms.

-When it comes to the sweet stuff like candy and chocolate, you can find vegan, raw options, along with fair-trade, organic, and locally made sweets.
+When it comes to the sweet stuff like candy and chocolate, you can find vegan and raw options, along with fair-trade, organic, and locally made sweets.
 Look for labels that let you know how the chocolate was sourced and prepared, or use this list of what chocolate to choose and what to avoid from Rainforest Relief.
-For handcrafted treats, check out Lulu’s Chocolate made with raw, organic ingredients and wrapped in eco-friendly packaging, or find a small candy company like Liddabit Sweets that specializes in handmade candy bars, caramels, lollipops and more without any artificial flavors or preservatives.
+For handcrafted treats from the Hudson Valley that are ethically sourced, check out Lagusta's Luscious in New Paltz.
+Their boldly flavored artisanal chocolates "combine a deep commitment to social justice, environmentalism, and veganism."
+Family-owned candy company such as Krause's Chocolates, with locations in Saugerties, New Paltz, and Rhinebeck, uses time-honored recipes and hand-dipping techniques for its 50 varieties of chocolates and candy treats.

 Eco-Experiences